spring-cloud/spring-cloud-dataflow-samples/custom-apps/mycoolprocessor/README.md

 Remember, a Spring Cloud Stream is supposed to be a stand alone spring boot application that can be run on it's own.
 Spring Cloud Dataflow is the orchestration layer that ties these individual Spring Cloud Stream apps together.

 Since I named my project MyCoolProcessor, the Spring Cloud Stream Generator created a MyCoolProcessorApplication.java file.
 What's amazing about Spring Cloud Stream is you don't even need to change this file as it is to get off the ground running.
-What you do need to do is create a Configuration file where you will definie your custom logic.
+What you do need to do is create a Configuration file where you will define your custom logic.
 I am going create a transformer that takes a fahrenheit input and converts it to celcius.
 We want to follow the same naming convention as the application file, so create a new file in the same directory called MyCoolProcesorConfiguration.java.

 ##### MyCoolProcessorConfiguration.java